Blob Storage

 Endpoint File Type Use Case

-/api/files/image/* BLOB Image uploads with auto-variant generation
+POST /api/files/{preset}/{file_name} BLOB File uploads with preset-based variant generation

 Per-File Access Control